AbrahamLimBingSern/Water-Level-Prediction-and-Flood-Alert-Based-on-Historical-Data/README.md

 # Water Level Prediction and Flood Alert Based on Historical Data

-<p style="text-align: justify">According to the World Health Organisation (WHO), the most common kind of natural
+<p style="text-align: justify;">According to the World Health Organisation (WHO), the most common kind of natural
 disaster is floods, which happen when a water overflow submerges a normally dry area.
 Heavy rains, quick snowmelt, storm surges from tropical cyclones, or tsunamis in coastal locations are frequently the cause of floods.
 Normally, there are three main categories of floods which